refena/refena/refena/doc/redux.md

 ### ➤ AsyncReduxAction

-This action is used when you want to perform asynchronous operations.
+This type of action is used when you want to perform asynchronous operations.

 ```dart
 class IncrementAction extends AsyncReduxAction<Counter, int> {